 The Jedi Order was a noble, religious order of protectors united in their devotion to the Light Side of the Force.
 With a history dating back thousands of years before the rise of the Galactic Empire, the Jedinoted for their lightsabers and natural ability to harness the powers of the Forcestood as the guardians of peace and justice in the Galactic Republic.
 Due to the machinations of their dark antithesis known as the Sith, the Jedi Order was ultimately wiped out by the iron fist of the Empire following the execution of Order 66, which resulted in a handful of survivors going into hiding across the galaxy.

 - Ascend to a Higher Plane of Existence: When they die, Jedi can learn to become one with the Force and manifest as Force spirits if they have the proper knowledge and training.
 Most Jedi have never learned how to do this as they believed consciousness ceases to exist after.
-Qui-Gon Jinn is the first known Jedi to achieve this via being trained by the Force Priestesses and a Shaman of the Whills.
+Qui-Gon Jinn is the first known Jedi in the Canon to achieve this via being trained by the Force Priestesses and a Shaman of the Whills.
 He would later teach Yoda the same, who would train Obi-Wan Kenobi to do this.
 According to the Force Priestesses, there are very few beings (even fewer Jedi) in history who have accomplished this ability.

 - Combat Clairvoyance: Jedi have the ability to sense things before they happen, giving them heightened reflexes.